KirtlandRoss/RocketQuiz/README.md

 # RocketQuiz

-## A quiz application where user can check his/her performance on different technologies like Java, iOS , Swift, Android etc.
+## A quiz application where user can check their performance on different technologies like Java, iOS , Swift, Android etc.

 This is a SwiftUI that app quizzes users and persistantly stores their quiz performance and ranks them based on average scores across multiple quizzes.
 Users can sign in with facebook.